Mirnavator in the Alps

 Who doesn’t want to share what we love with others, no matter what we look like, or how slow we think we may be?

 Here’s the best part, though: Mirna has already won us over with her easy-going, down-to-earth style, smart insights on life, and kind demeanor.
-(Can you tell we are psyched to welcome her to the Alps?)
+(Can you tell we are psyched to welcome her back to the Alps?)

 Licensed trail running guides will be along every step of the way to steer us along the trails and provide useful trail running tips.
 Joining will be Run the Alps Photography Manager Sam Hill, a licensed guide and professional photographer.
 (So, yea, Sam’s got your Instagram covered for you!)

 Join us for The Mirnavator.
 This trip will feature great food, top-notch hotels, a wine tasting, a cable car trip across a glacier, no shortage of laughs and– oh yes– plenty of trail running, too!
-It’s going to sell out, so sign up now if you want to guarantee yourself some high-quality Mirna time.
-(We’ll keep a wait list if you’re late to the party, so email us just in case!)

 Check out this film to learn more about Mirna: